Skip to main content

 • Host-local: Data lives on the server's filesystem

-When to Use Local Shared Storage
+When to Use Local Storage

 • SQLite databases